amitsgh117/IoT-based-Smart-Aquarium/README.md

 ## STEPS TO RUN:

 1) Connect the Arduino (with all pH sensor and relay connection) to the PC using the USB cable.
 RUN and UPLOAD the ```/arduino code/ph/ph.ino``` in the Arduino IDE.
 Make sure that it is printing the pH values in the Serial Monitor every 2 seconds.
 Remove the USB and connect it to the Raspberry Pi.
 2) Connect the Raspberry Pi (with all LED connections) to the PC using Type B cable.
-Connect it to WiFi (The board used in this Projects connects to a WiFi network with {Name: Rpi, Password:00000000}).
+Connect it to WiFi (The board used in this Project connects to a WiFi network with {Name: Rpi, Password:00000000}).
 Open the Raspberry Pi terminal and log in.
 (Log in credentials of our board: {Username: pi, Password: iotians}).
 3) Duplicate the files ```/Raspberry Pi code copy/requirements.txt``` and ```/Raspberry Pi code copy/sensor.py``` in any directory.
 (In our board, just navinate to ```/Desktop/Group8``` directory where files already exists).
 4) Install all the dependencies using:
 ```sh